sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 ### Solution Structure
 Anyone who has played tictactoe would agree that the general playing strategy is to choose actions that take you closer to a win, and at the same time keeps opponent from forcing a win.
 A possible way to do this is by ranking each observation based on its _goodness_, and choosing actions that take you to the _best_ possible observation.
 To realise this, we must define what this _goodness_ is.

 Mathematically speaking, this _goodness_ is simply a real valued function defined on the set of observations.
-Making use of the fact that the observations share a causal relationship, we suppose that their values too must exhibit some **mathematical relation**, thus shifting our attention to **recursive functions**.
-We are ready to introduce some formal notation.
+Since the observations share a causal relationship, we suppose that their values too must exhibit some **mathematical relation**.
+We introduce some formal notation to describe this relation.

 Let X denote the set of observations.
+Let the goodness function be denoted by f.
+Thus f:X -> Real.
-Let R be a relation from X to X, indicating causality between the observations.
-Let the function be denoted by f:X -> Real.
+Let R be a binary relation over X. indicating the causal relationship between the observations.
-We define the relationship between function values using the expression: f(x) = Phi({y belong to X| R(x,y) exists})
+We use this relation to define a recurrence relationship between function values: f(x) = Phi({y belong to X| R(x,y) exists})
+$\alpha$ \alpha

 In this section, we seek to try to understand the way game evolves and This way of scoring allows us to vaguely define **value** of the game, as the expected score of the game when it terminates.
 Now we can write the objective of the game mathematically, for both the players 1 and 2 as simply maximizing or minimizing this value.